git-gd/DarnTheLuck/README.md

-DarnTheLuck is a simulated computer repair shop ticketing system.
+DarnTheLuck is a demo computer repair shop ticket system.
 * Users are authenticated.
-* Customers can create and view their own repair tickets.
+* Customers can create and view their own repair tickets as well as edit Ticket Notes.
-* Technicians can view and update customer tickets.
+* Technician can view and update customer Ticket Statuses.
-* Admins will be able to create, read, update and delete all tickets.
+* Admin can create, read, update and delete all tickets.

-DarnTheLuck will use:
+DarnTheLuck uses:
 * C#
 * JavaScript
 * ASP.NET CORE / MVC